fergiemcdowall/norch/README.md

 If you are on a unix machine (including mac OSX), you can also run /index.sh in order to read in the entire dataset of 21 batch files.

-Generally Norch indexes data that is in the format
+Generally Forage indexes data that is in the format

 ```javascript
 {